The E-Democracy E-Book:

 In 1998 the release of the G8 Democracy and Government Online Services Publication <http://www.statskontoret.se/gol-democracy>, of which I served as coeditor, was an early phase of analysis by a number of governments.
 We are now starting to hear about “e-governance” and not just “e-government services.”
 From 1994-1997 I coordinated the top-level government online efforts for the State of Minnesota while also staffing the Government Information Access Council.
 There is a schism between the administrative side of government which controls most public sector IT resources and government decision-making bodies which represent the people.
 Improved and more efficient service delivery cannot be disconnected from the two-way democratic potential of the Internet.
 We do not want governments to simply automate services without evaluation of what they might doing right or wrong.
 Government must take a fundamental reform and interactive approach to develop the legitimacy required to govern in the information age.
 They need to aggressively compete with the expectations developed by citizens as consumers of competitive commercial web sites.

 Democracy is the inefficiency required to make the best public choices.
 While a call for openness and participatory inefficiency might be considered counter-culture to the administrative side of government, a “Democracy Button” should exist on all government sites.
 The vast majority of government online users do want quick efficient government online service from a well organized public portal – be it access to a quick transaction or frequently requested information.
 However, the legitimacy of each government agency must be clearly explained and documented.
-Citizens must be told how their government works, be given accurate and useful information about how they can provide effective online input and influence each agency it services, management, and ultimately its funding sources.
+Citizens must be told how their government works, be given accurate and useful information about how they can provide effective online input and influence, management, and ultimately its funding sources.
 Citizens must experience responsive government.
 The online medium allows it.
 The users of this new medium demand it.

 Representatives and Decision-making Online